peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

 The constraint language and its solver would be unchanged, which is precisely the strengths of the typing-by-constraints approach we use.

-- Adapting Non-lexical lifetimes (NNL) to our system would requires inferring regions that are not lexical scopes.
+- Adapting Non-lexical lifetimes (NNL) to our system would require inferring regions that are not lexical scopes.
   Concretely, this means that a region is a cover tree of the control flow graph, instead of the graph of all paths between two points.
-  Inferring such precise regions is very desirable and we believe it can be done by improving our region inference, without affecting the rest of the system.
+  Inferring such precise regions is very desirable, and we believe it can be done by improving our region inference, without affecting the rest of the system.
 - In rust, borrows of borrows are often done through ad-hoc polymorphism